RU09342/lab-2-blinking-leds-mammarelm7/Button Blink/README.md

 For all of these boards, sometimes pressing the button increases the intensity of the output led instead of turning it off.
 This might be a problem with the P1REN statement for each of these boards since this is done with a |= instead of an =

 ## Extra: MSP430FR2311 blinkSpeedExtra.c
 This file will change the speed of the blinking led based on how many times it is pressed.
-1 press = slow, 2 presses = medium, 3 presses = fast
+1 press = slow, 2 presses = medium, 3 presses = fast, then cycles back after fast.

 ```c
 /*